build_home() function generates pages at the top-level of the site

 build_home_index(pkg = ".", quiet = TRUE) build_home(pkg = ".", override = list(), preview = NA, quiet = TRUE)

 Path to package.

 An optional named list used to temporarily override values in

 The main content of the home page (

 index.html) is generated from

 README.md, in that order.

 index.md if you want your package website to look different to your README, and use

 pkgdown/index.md if you don't want that file to live in your package root directory.

 If you use

 README.Rmd it's your responsibility to knit the document to create the corresponding

 pkgdown does not do this for you because it only touches files in the

-.github/ are copied
+CODE_OF_CONDUCT.md) are copied by

 docs/ and converted to HTML.